Terrell Maze

-Terrell Maze (born March 13, 1984) is a former Canadian football cornerback.
+Terrell Maze (born March 13, 1984) is an American former professional football cornerback.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2007.
 He played college football at San Diego State.

-Maze has also been a member of the Los Angeles Avengers, New York Sentinels, Omaha Nighthawks, Sacramento Mountain Lions and Saskatchewan Roughriders.
+Maze was also a member of the Los Angeles Avengers, New York Sentinels, Omaha Nighthawks, Sacramento Mountain Lions and Saskatchewan Roughriders.

-Early years
+Early life

 Maze attended and played high school football at Santa Monica High School in Santa Monica, California.
 Maze was a 2001 All-CIF selection at cornerback as a senior at Santa Monica High School.
 He also saw some time on offense for the Vikings, catching seven touchdown passes, and also returned two kickoffs for scores while helping the Vikings to a CIF championship during his high school career.

 College career

 Maze played college football at San Diego State from 2003 to 2006, recording 136 tackles, four interceptions and 20 pass breakups in 42 games.